ayushy11/devPortfolio/README.md

 ## A clean, beautiful and responsive portfolio!

 ## Description
-This is a ReactJS based portfolio website configured by me, which is based on this <a href='https://github.com/saadpasta/developerFolio'>Original Repo</a>.
+This is a ReactJS based portfolio website configured by me, based on this <a href='https://github.com/saadpasta/developerFolio'>Repo</a>.

 ## Getting Started